 The Supporting Foster Youth and Families through the Pandemic Act, Division X of the Consolidated Appropriations Act (Division X), was passed into law on December 27, 2020.
 The State of Kansas has received additional Chafee and ETV Program funds to support youth and young adults during the pandemic.
-Eligible youth and young adults are ages 14 to 27 and experienced out of home placement at age 14 or older in the custody of DCF, the Kansas Department of Corrections- Juvenile Services, or a Tribal Authority.
+Eligible youth and young adults are ages 14 to 27 and experienced out of home placement at age 14 or older in the custody of Kansas Department for Children and Families (DCF), the Kansas Department of Corrections- Juvenile Services, or a Tribal Authority.
 Division X allows for programmatic flexibility to ensure funds reach youth and young adults directly, through September 30, 2021.
 Additional post-secondary education supports will be available through September 30, 2022.

-Since the first week of January 2021, the DCF IL Program Administration team has been working to plan and implement the provisions of Division X. The team has met at least weekly and has scheduled regular meetings with inner agency departments including the Executive Branch Information Technology (EBIT), Operations, the Office of Financial Management, and Public and Governmental Affairs.
-All plans have been developed with the goal of supporting young people as they work toward stability and selfsufficiency.
+The DCF Independent Living (IL) Administration team started working in the first week of January 2021 to plan and implement the provisions of Division X. The team met at least weekly and had regularly scheduled meetings with inner agency departments including the Executive Branch Information Technology (EBIT), Operations, the Office of Financial Management, and Public and Governmental

+Affairs.
+All plans were developed with the goal of supporting young people to attain stability and self-sufficiency.

-DCF IL staff have participated in multiple learning opportunities related to Division X, including the FosterClub Older Youth Pandemic Relief webinars, Division X Peer to Peer Calls hosted by the Children's Bureau, and Independent Living Meetings facilitated by the Region 7 Administration for Children and Families team.
-Child welfare professionals, youth currently in foster care, and youth and young adults with lived foster care experience have been invited to participate in many of these conversations.
+DCF IL staff participated in multiple learning opportunities related to Division X, including the FosterClub Older Youth Pandemic Relief webinars, Division X Peer to Peer Calls hosted by the Children's Bureau, and Independent Living Meetings facilitated by the Region 7 Administration for Children and Families team.
+Child welfare professionals, youth currently in foster care, and youth and young adults with lived foster care experience were invited to participate in many of these conversations.

-In February 2021, the DCF IL Administration team held a listening session with the Kansas Youth Advisory Council to gather councilmembers' recommendations for Kansas' Division X implementation plan.
-In March 2021, the Deputy Director of Youth Programs and the IL Program Manager met with a representative from FosterClub's Policy Team to share Kansas' plans for Division X. FosterClub will assist DCF with sharing information on the services and supports available in Kansas.
-Also, in March the DCF Deputy Director of Youth Programs and the National Youth in Transition Database Coordinator presented Kansas' plans for Division X during a Children's Bureau Peer to Peer Call.
-The DCF IL team continues to share information and solicit feedback on Kansas' Division X implementation with youth and young adults, child welfare professionals, court professionals, placement providers, and other stakeholder groups.
+In February 2021, the DCF IL Administration team held a listening session with the Kansas Youth Advisory Council to gather councilmember's recommendations for Kansas' Division X implementation plan.
+In March 2021, the Deputy Director of Youth Programs and the IL Program Manager met with a representative from FosterClub's Policy Team to share Kansas' plans for Division X. FosterClub assisted DCF with sharing information on the services and supports available in Kansas.
+Additionally, in March the DCF Deputy Director of Youth Programs and the Independent Living Program Consultant presented Kansas' plans for Division X during a Children's Bureau Peer to Peer Call.
+The DCF IL team continually shared information and solicited feedback on Kansas' Division X implementation with youth and young adults, child welfare professionals, court professionals, placement providers, and other stakeholder groups.

 In March 2021, the DCF IL Administration team met with Think of Us to review data collected from over 300 youth and young adults from Kansas who applied for their micro cash grants in Fall 2020.
 The IL team used this information to prioritize aspects of Division X implementation that focus on youth's most pressing needs, including supports for housing, education, mental health, youth who are pregnant and/or parenting, and obtaining/maintaining employment.
 In April 2021, Think of Us reached out to the IL Program Manager to offer contact information for youth who completed grant applications, upon the youth's consent.
-DCF IL will continue to receive support from Think of Us to connect with youth and young adults who may be eligible for Division X supports in Kansas.
+DCF IL will continues to receive support from Think of Us to connect with youth and young adults who may be eligible for Division X supports in Kansas.